A History of Pi: Author

-Beckmann was a Czechoslovakian who fled the Communist regime to go to the United States.
+Beckmann was a Czech who fled the Czechoslovak Communist regime to go to the United States.
 His dislike of authority gives A History of Pi a style that belies its dry title.
 For example, his chapter on the era following the classical age of ancient Greece is titled "The Roman Pest"; he calls the Catholic Inquisition the act of "insane religious fanatic"; and he says that people who question public spending on scientific research are "intellectual cripples who drivel about 'too much technology' because technology has wounded them with the ultimate insult: 'They can't understand it any more.'"

 Beckmann was a prolific scientific author who wrote several electrical engineering textbooks and non-technical works, founded Golem Press, which published most of his books, and published his own monthly newsletter, Access to Energy.
 In his self-published book Einstein Plus Two and in Internet flame wars, he claimed that the theory of relativity is incorrect.